I am out of time to do an original post today. So it’s a throwback post. This one is from the early days of 2012.

 A while back Ruth got some free samples of some cheese cloth or cotton gauze from Cheese Cloth Fabric.com.
 She dyed some and sent me some samples.
 I also had a more open weave cheese cloth that I will use so you can see the difference.
 I thought if I am going to use my time I should make something that will be salable in the end so decided to make bracelets or cuffs so I could easily compare the cottons.

-gauze on white
+gauze on blackgauze on white

 The pink on the left is the sample sent to Ruth and the purple on the right is the gauze I got at a place called Lens Mill http://www.lensmill.com/ in Guelph Ontario.
 You can see the purple is a much more open weave.